Olalekan4545/Legal-Operations-Performance-Analysis-Dashboard/README.md

 - Dashboard Pages
 - Tools used
 - Key Metrics
+- Measures
+- Key Features
+- Key Skills Demostrated
 - Insights & Recommendations
-- Filters
-- Measures
 - How to Use the Report

 #